Mutual Consent Divorce

 In Maryland, either party may file immediately for an Absolute Divorce on the basis of ‘fault grounds’ including adultery, desertion, excessively cruel or vicious treatment of the spouse or a minor child, insanity, or incarceration; otherwise not until after a 12-month separation.
 Only a Judgment of Absolute Divorce will render a final judgment allocating the parties’ real property, in addition to child custody, child support, alimony, and personal property including cash, investments and retirement accounts.
 (By comparison, the District of Columbia does not recognize these ‘fault grounds’; the only recognized grounds for divorce are uncontested.)

 Interim Separation Agreements

-Cooperative divorcing couples may seek to formalize their respective financial responsibilities or co parenting schedule during the separation period by a written Separation Agreement or a Consent Interim Order.
+Cooperative divorcing couples may seek to formalize their respective financial responsibilities or co-parenting schedule during the separation and divorce planning period by a written Separation Agreement or a Consent Interim Order.
 Such agreements can be particularly useful in defining the parties’ rights and obligations where there is a disparity in income between the party with higher earnings and a stay-at-home parent, or where the dependent spouse or minor children have special needs.
 The parties may agree that the partner with significantly higher earnings will provide financial support and perhaps use and possession of the family home and automobiles to the parent with whom children primarily reside and/or financially dependent spouse.
 Such an agreement may be informal, and need not be entered as a court order, but it is prudent for the parties to enter into a comprehensive, enforceable written agreement drafted by a family attorney to ensure financial stability and to restrict dissipation of marital property.